 Georgios was awarded the Lhasa scholarship from the University of Leeds, which helped to fund his MSc in Bioscience at the University of Leeds from which he graduated in 2017 with distinction.
 His MSc research projectwith Dr Katie Field at the University of Leeds was on the effect of plant root exudates on the soil of the rhizosphere.
 His work lead to the development of a novel assay that examines the interaction of soil and plant exudates .

-Georgios is currently in the 1st year of his PhD studies with the School of Dentistry, Faculty of Medicine and Health of the University of Leeds.
-His research aims to identify genes that cause Amelogenesis Imperfecta (AI) in human teeth from affected families and to understand the evolutionary history of these genes and gene families.
-His project is a collaboration between our group in the Faculty of Biological Sciences, and Professor Chris Inglehearn, Dr Claire Smith and Dr Alan Mighell (lead supervisor) in the Faculty of Medicine and Health, with funding awarded from a School of Dentistry scholarship.
+Georgios is currently in the final year of his PhD studies with the School of Dentistry, Faculty of Medicine and Health of the University of Leeds.
+His research aimed to identify genes that cause Amelogenesis Imperfecta (AI) in human teeth from affected families and to understand the evolutionary history of these genes and gene families.
+His project is a collaboration between the O’Connell group at The University of Nottingham, and Professor Chris Inglehearn, Dr Claire Smith and Dr Alan Mighell (lead supervisor) in the Faculty of Medicine and Health at the University of Leeds, with funding awarded from a School of Dentistry scholarship.

 As part of the Leeds Dental Genetics group Georgios is also assisting with the maintenance of the Leeds AI gene variant database: http://dna2.leeds.ac.uk/LOVD/